brandomagnani/TAL-ROLL_correct/README.md

-# Hamiltonian Sampler for Highly Oscillatory Systems with (old) momentum projection in the resampling step
+# Langevin Hamiltonian Sampler for Highly Oscillatory Systems with (old) momentum projection in the resampling step